-Here are all Literary Terms MCQ’s for you!
+Here is Literary Terms MCQs Part 01 for you!

 Q. Which language communicates ideas beyond the ordinary meaning of the words?